aws-samples/generative-ai-on-amazon-sagemaker/workshops/diy-agents-with-sagemaker-and-bedrock/99-use-cases/text2dsl-mcp/README.md

----
-title: 'Text-to-DSL: Query OpenSearch with natural language using GenAI and MCP'
-weight: 6
----

 # No-SQL RAG & Text to DSL using LangGraph, OpenSearch Serverless and MCP

 In this lab, you'll explore how to extend RAG capabilities to NoSQL databases.
 Using a LLM powered text-to-DSL conversion and a Model Context Protocol(MCP) server which provides a connctivity to a OpenSearch Serverless Collection, this lab shows natural language querying of JSON documents with complex querying conditions.
 This powerful combination allows for comprehensive enterprise search applications that can access semi-structured data without transforming the data to structured format or generating embeddings using additional LLM costs.